QuantEcon/python-lecture-sandpit.myst/lectures/PT_intro.md

 where maximization is over functions $a(w)$, $c(w,q)$, and $\tilde w(w,q)$ and is subject to the constraints {eq}`eq:eq1` and {eq}`eq:eq2`.

-Notice that constraint {eq}`eq:eq1` itself takes the form of a Bellman equation.
+Notice that constraint {eq}`eq:eq1`  takes the form of a Bellman equation.

-Thus,  a value function $w$ that satisfies a Bellman equation that describes the agent's continuation value    is an argument of Bellman equation {eq}`eq:eq3` that describes the principal's continuation value.
+Thus,   the agent's continuation value $w$, which  itself satisfies a Bellman equation,   is an argument of Bellman equation {eq}`eq:eq3` that describes the principal's continuation value.

 The value function $v(w)$ and the associated optimum policy functions are to be solved by iterating on the Bellman operator associated with Bellman equation {eq}`eq:eq3`.